Gasoline and Oil Inspection and Regulation.

 § 119‑56.
 Registration of dealers; liability insurance or substitute required.

-A person shall not hold himself out as a dealer without first having registered as herein provided.
-A dealer shall annually on or before January 1 of each year register with the Commissioner on a form to be furnished by the Commissioner.
-Such form shall give the name and address of the dealer, the place or places of and type or types of business [of] such dealer, and such other pertinent information as the Commissioner may deem necessary.
+A person shall not hold himself out or commence operation as a dealer without first having registered as provided in this section.
+A dealer shall register with the Commissioner on a form to be furnished by the Commissioner.
+Such form shall give the name and address of the dealer, the place or places of and type or types of business of such dealer, and such other pertinent information as the Commissioner may deem necessary.
+Verification of the insurance coverage required by this section or of proof of alternative means of financial responsibility permitted by this section shall be submitted to the Commissioner as a condition of the issuance of any registration or renewal of such registration.

-A dealer shall obtain and maintain comprehensive general liability insurance including product liability of one hundred thousand dollars ($100,000) combined single limits and, when applicable, comprehensive automobile liability insurance of one hundred thousand dollars ($100,000) combined single limits.
+A Class A dealer shall obtain and maintain general liability insurance, including product liability, of one million dollars ($1,000,000) and motor vehicle liability insurance of one million dollars ($1,000,000) combined single limit.
+A Class B dealer shall obtain and maintain general liability insurance, including product liability, of one hundred thousand dollars ($100,000).
 Verification of said insurance coverage shall be made in a manner satisfactory to the Commissioner.
+The Commissioner may from time to time request in writing that a dealer provide within 10 days of such request verification of said insurance coverage or proof of alternative means of financial responsibility.
 In lieu of insurance, the dealer may file and maintain a bond, certificate of deposit or irrevocable letter of credit in a form satisfactory to the Commissioner which provides protection for the public in the same amounts and to the same extent as said insurance.

 § 119‑57.
 Administration of Article; rules and regulations given force and effect of law.

-It shall be the duty of the Commissioner to administer all the provisions of this Article and all the rules and regulations made and promulgated under this Article; to investigate for violations of this Article and the rules and regulations adopted pursuant to the provisions thereof, and to prosecute violations of this Article or of such rules and regulations adopted pursuant to the provisions thereof.
+It shall be the duty of the Commissioner to administer all the provisions of this Article and all the rules and regulations made and promulgated under this Article; to conduct inspections of liquefied petroleum gas containers and installations; to investigate for violations of this Article and the rules and regulations adopted pursuant to the provisions thereof, and to prosecute violations of this Article or of such rules and regulations adopted pursuant to the provisions thereof.
 (1955, c.
 487; 1961, c.
 1072; 1981, c.
 486, s.
-1.)
+1; 2009‑386, s.
+2.)

 § 119‑58.
 Unlawful acts.